schahmatist/Get-Your-Music-Style-Classifier---With-Neural-Networks/README.md

 The goal of this effort is to create a tool that:
 * performs music genre classification
-* displays visualization of genre influences and how it is distributed during a music sample duration
+* displays visualization of genre influences and how the probabilities of various genres distributed for the duration of a sample
 * recommends music of the same genre
 ***